petioptrv/obsidian-sync/README.md

 ## Functionality

-The goal of this add-on is to provide an integration between Anki and Obsidian, with the main feature being bidirectional note syncing between the two apps.
+The goal of this add-on is to provide an integration between Anki and Obsidian, with the main distinguishing feature being bidirectional note syncing between the two apps.

 The add-on focuses on notes rather than cards.
-This means that there is no deck information ported from Anki to Obsidian as that is a card concept and a given note's cards may reside in different decks.
+This means that there is no deck information ported from Anki to Obsidian as that is a card concept—for instance, a given note's cards may reside in different decks.

 The app syncs Anki note models to Obsidian's templates folder, allowing the user to